How to complain when an event has been cancelled

 Events cancelled for various reasons – your rights

-The Summer of 2017 saw a lot of concerts and festivals cancelled.
+Events can be cancelled for a variety of reasons.
 Due to bad weather, poor planning or something else, thousands of people were left disappointed and many of them out of pocket.
 So what do you do if the event for which you have booked cancels at the last minute?

 Well, it depends on what the reason for cancelling was and how much notice you were given really.